TomPace101/nanopore_diffusion/notes.md

   In the info below, reqdata means the request includes data other than just the input and output files
   - construct template from geometry definition (reqdata -> .geo.jinja2) [not the way it was done before. will this work?]
   - create geo file from template and values (.geo.jinja2 + reqdata -> .geo) [OR is this too case-specific?
 The request data->template input conversion step varies.]
-  - UNTESTED run gmsh (.geo -> .msh)
+  - DONE run gmsh (.geo -> .msh)
-  - UNTESTED run dolfin-convert (.msh -> .xml (3))
+  - DONE run dolfin-convert (.msh -> .xml (3))
-  - hdf5 conversion (.xml (3) -> .hdf5) [write a python function, in a module supporting command line]
+  - DONE hdf5 conversion (.xml (3) -> .hdf5) [write a python function, in a module supporting command line]
   - later steps only (.geo -> .hdf5)
   - all but template construction (.geo.jinja2 + .yaml -> .hdf5)
   - all steps (.yaml -> .hdf5)
 - Simulation:
+  - Basic simulation as subclass of customizable request, with the key methods.
   - MeshInfo (similar to what's in simulator_general now, but not taking modelparams)
   - General input tables? (see `p20180819_InputTable`, or should use pandas?)
   - Specific input tables for species, domains, and species-in-domain
   - Weak Form support as exists in simulator_general now
   - Library of common weak forms
+  - MPI
   - MORE
 - Post-processing:
-  - TBD, see notes below
+  - Collection request to generate table, with customization to control how simulation output maps to columns, and maybe specific data for select fields as well
+  - Plot request similar to what's already there, but with customization as well
-  - zipping/unzipping: see below as well
+  - zipping/unzipping: see below
 - Validation:
   - Validate that output files are as expected (new request type, which is tested by doctest)
 - Request generation:
-  - Requests store themselves in a yaml file: should work already, just test it
+  - UNTESTED Requests store themselves in a yaml file: should work already, just test it
-  - Request that can parametrically generate child requests
+  - DONE Request that can parametrically generate child requests
-  - MORE
 - Customization:
   - DONE a request that can monkey-patch itself
   - allow user to specify python files containing classes that can be added to yaml registry